savi-lang/savi/spec/compiler/type_check.calls.savi.spec.md

 ---

-It complains when calling on types without that function:
+It complains when calling on types without that member:

 ```savi
 :trait Fooable